xtrul/motioncam-player/README.md

 `avfilter-10.dll`) to the output directory next to the executable.
 The `avfilter-10.pdb` file may also be copied for debugging symbols.

-If the **Export to ProRes** option is grayed out in the application, it means the binary was built without FFmpeg support.
-Re-run CMake and check that the configure step prints "FFmpeg found via vcpkg, enabling ProRes export".
-When this message appears, the `ENABLE_PRORES_EXPORT` definition is added and the runtime DLLs will be copied automatically.
+If the **Export to DNxHR** option is grayed out in the application, it means the binary was built without FFmpeg support.
+Re-run CMake and check that the configure step prints "FFmpeg found via vcpkg, enabling DNxHR export".
+When this message appears, the `ENABLE_DNXHR_EXPORT` definition is added and the runtime DLLs will be copied automatically.

-## ProRes Export
+## DNxHR Export

 - Right-click anywhere in the player window to open the context menu.
-- Choose **Export to ProRes** and select a `.mov` file path.
+- Choose **Export to DNxHR** and select a `.mov` file path.
 - Encoding uses FFmpeg linked via vcpkg.
 Make sure the libraries are installed in your vcpkg instance.
  - Progress is shown in a modal popup while the encoding thread runs.
- - The export uses the `prores_ks` encoder with frame threading and sets `slice_count` to the number of CPU cores.
+- The export uses the `dnxhd` encoder with the `dnxhr_hq` profile and frame threading. `slice_count` is set `slice_count` to the number of CPU cores.
 The conversion and scaling stages run on the same thread count via libswscale.
 The log records all thread counts and prints progress every 50 frames with elapsed time.
 A timing